schwingle/this-is-only-a-test/index.md

 When installing ownCloud Server & ownCloud Enterprise editions the administrator may choose one of 4 supported database products.
 These are:

-    SQLite
-    MYSQL/MariaDB
-    PostgreSQL
+   -SQLite
+   -MYSQL/MariaDB
+   -PostgreSQL
-    Oracle 11g (Enterprise-edition only)
+   -Oracle 11g (Enterprise-edition only)

 Select your database and enter connection credentials.

-# Admin: Configure user access
+# Configure User Access
-(using the server's IP address and port 8080)

-On your Admin page, specify the host server name, for example localhost, hostname, hostname.example.com, or the IP address.
+On your server's Admin page, specify the host server name, for example localhost, hostname, hostname.example.com, or the IP address.
 To specify a port use hostname:####; to specify a Unix socket use localhost:/path/to/socket.

 This information is stored in 'dbhost' in the  config/config.php file.